wp-plugins/woocommerce-compare-products/readme.txt

 * Tweak - Added support for use of special characters in Feature Fields.
 * Tweak - Added support for use of Cyrillic Symbols in Feature Fields.
 * Tweak - Added support for use of sup tags in Feature Fields.
-* Tweak - Language file added to support localization – looking for people to do translations.
+* Tweak - Language file added to support localization √ê looking for people to do translations.
 * Tweak - Created plugin documents on a3rev wiki.
 * Tweak - Replaced all Category Edit | Delete icons with WordPress link text.
 Replace edit icon on Product Update table with text link.
 * Tweak - Edited Product update table to fit 100% wide on page so that the horizontal scroll bar does not auto show.